Panasonic reveals 2008 line-up at Abbey Road Studios

-Introducing the new range of Freesat TVs, UK Marketing Director Andrew Denham showed an impressive live BBC HD broadcast of the Russia v Spain Euro 2008 match.
+Introducing the new range of Freesat TVs (read the first review here) UK Marketing Director Andrew Denham (left) showed an impressive live BBC HD broadcast of the Russia v Spain Euro 2008 match.

 In the famed Studio 2, once home to recording sessions by The Beatles and Pink Floyd, Panasonic revealed the SC-BT100 Blu-ray-in-a-box home cinema system (below).